shireenrao/about2/README.md

 ## css/scss

 The scss for the site is stored under theme/simple/static/scss.
-The generated css is under theme/simple/static/css.
-To make changes to the css, make scss changes then go to theme/simple and execute runner.py to re-generate the main.css
+The generated css is under docs/theme/css.
+Just change, main.scss and pelican will generate the minified css for you.